alyssavanerelli/C4L_phylogenomics/README.md

 - [_Drosophila simulans_](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_016746395.2/)
 - **Outgroup:** [_Ephydra gracilis_](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_001014675.1/)

 To download these genomes onto amarel, we will use `curl` commands from the NCBI website.
-To get the commands, click on the `curl` button.
+To get the commands, click on the `curl` button (I have written them out below for each of the genomes we are using).

+**IMPORTANT:** The order in which you complete the commands below matters.
+For each genome, you will need to download via the curl command below, rename the genome file, and then delete the extra files.
+Then move on to the next genome.
 ```
 # example commands
 cd busco/genomes/